-Templafy’s Head of Product, Oskar Konstantyner, has worked in our product team for over seven years, developing our solution and its metadata capabilities.
-As one of the most qualified Templafyers to explore the subject, we asked Oskar to guide us through the most commonly asked metadata questions.
-Check out his answers below.
+Templafy’s Director of Product Management, Oskar Konstantyner, has been developing our solution and its metadata capabilities for over eight years.
+As one of the most qualified Templafyers to explore the subject, we asked him to guide us through the most commonly asked metadata questions.

 How would you describe metadata in documents?